newlandsvalley/tunebank-node/README.md

   * to build the migration utility - `npm run build-migration`
   * to bundle the migration utility - `npm run bundle-migration`

+  * to build the importation utility - `npm run build-importation`
-  * to run the migration utility - `npm run migration`
+  * to bundle the importation utility - `npm run bundle-importation`

 ### Setup